Academic Building, 4260

 SAT or ACT scores may be used for placement in math and/or English courses.
 Students should have their official scores sent to the Assessment Services Office.
 To send official scores please use the College’s school code 2125 for the SAT and 3542 for the ACT.
 Scores must be current within 5 years of the student starting classes.
 To waive the placement test, students must receive the following minimum scores:

 English/Reading = SAT verbal: 500; ACT verbal: 18

 Math = SAT math: 500; ACT math: 20

 If you successfully completed college-level math and English Composition at another college or university, you can waive the placement test.
 We recommend you transfer the credit to the College to facilitate your registration.

-In addition to placement tests, the College offers specialized testing including the College Level Examination Program (CLEP), American College Testing (ACT), General Education Development (GED), and English as a Second Language placement test.
+In addition to placement tests, the College offers specialized testing including the College Level Examination Program (CLEP), American College Testing (ACT), and English as a Second Language placement test.
 For all testing information, see the Testing Centers page.

-Transfer of credit from other colleges, change of curriculum, and change of advisor are also handled by Assessment Services.
+Change of curriculum and advisor assignment are also handled by Assessment Services.
 We’re here to help!